taming-the-state-in-react/taming-the-state-in-react/manuscript/07-outline-technologies/00-learning-paths.md

 # Beyond Redux and MobX

+To do USED IN NEXT CHAPTER
+To do CHPATER NOT USED

 So far, the book has taught you different approaches of state management.
 Whether you are using React, an alternative view layer library or a sophisticated SPA library; most of them will come with a built-in solution to deal with local state.
 The book has shown you React's local state management and demonstrated approaches to scale it in plain React applications.
 Afterward, you learned extensively about Redux as sophisticated state management library.
 It can be used in combination with any view layer or SPA library.
 The book has taught you how to use it in React applications, too.
 As alternative to Redux, you  read about MobX as sophisticated state management library.
 It comes with its own advantages and disadvantages.
 After all, Redux and MobX give you two different approaches to opt-in state management to your application.
 However, you should never forget about your local state management solution to keep your state coupled to your components rather than exposing it in your global state.

 What else could you use for state management in modern JavaScript applications?
 There is another solution that should be mentioned in the book: GraphQL and **its clients**.
 [GraphQL](http://graphql.org/) itself hasn't anything to do with state management.
 It is used on the server-side.
 Before diving into the state management when using GraphQL on the server-side, the chapter explains GraphQL shortly.